EGI-Federation/documentation/content/en/users/online-storage/block-storage/_index.md

 ## Manage volumes

-The Block Storage in the EGI Cloud is offered via [OpenStack](https://openstack.org/) deployments that implement the [Cinder](https://docs.openstack.org/cinder/latest/) service.
+The block storage in the EGI Cloud is offered via [OpenStack](https://openstack.org/) deployments that implement the [Cinder](https://docs.openstack.org/cinder/latest/) service.